Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Experiments

 The first straightforward approach of using a \emph{Single Prompt} to retrieve all the mentions of major entities in a single pass results in a significant performance drop compared to \modelname-H (prompt in \cref{tab:app_dir} of Appendix).
 The reason is that while GPT-4 outperforms \modelname-H at mention linking, its mention detection performance, especially with nested mentions, is much worse compared to \modelname-H.\footnote{The failure to detect nested mentions is despite best efforts to provide illustrative examples in the few-shot prompt. \citet{le2023large} report similar findings with earlier GPT versions. }

-To further underscore the importance of mention detection, we also compare against the baseline \emph{GPT-4 w/ Ext det}, which utilizes an external pre-trained mention detector followed by prompt-based linking (prompt in \cref{tab:app_link} of Appendix).
-We train the mention detector on the PreCo dataset~\cite{chen-etal-2018-preco}, which achieves a 93.8\% recall and 53.1\% precision on the combined FantasyCoref and LitBank validation sets.
-We observe that \emph{GPT-4 w/ Ext det} is almost at par with the fully supervised \modelname-H, again highlighting the strong mention linking capabilities of GPT-4.
+To further underscore the importance of mention detection, we compare against \emph{GPT-4 w/ Ext det}, which utilizes an external pre-trained mention detector followed by prompt-based linking (prompt in \cref{tab:app_link} of Appendix).
+We train the mention detector on the PreCo dataset~\cite{chen-etal-2018-preco}, which achieves a 93.8\% recall and 53.1\% precision on the combined FantasyCoref and LitBank validation sets. \emph{GPT-4 w/ Ext det} performs at par with the fully supervised \modelname-H, again highlighting the strong mention linking capabilities of GPT-4.

 Next, we present the results of our proposed \emph{Two-stage prompt}, motivated by the \emph{Single prompt} method's failure with nested mentions.
 The first prompt asks GPT-4 to perform word-level MEI, by limiting the task to syntactic heads only.
 The second prompt then performs the task of mapping the identified syntactic heads to full mention spans.
-The results strongly validate our proposed approach with a relative improvement of more than 7\% over the \emph{Single prompt} method across all metrics and datasets.
+The results strongly validate our proposed approach with a relative improvement of more than 10\% over the \emph{Single prompt} method across all metrics and datasets.
 We also explore replacing the second step, i.e., head-to-span (H2S) retrieval, with an external tool.
 Specifically, we invert \texttt{spaCy}'s span-to-head mapping to obtain a head-to-span retriever.\footnote{For the test set gold mentions of the two datasets, there were only two cases where spans had the same head.
 We handled these two cases manually.}

 GPT-4 significantly improves in this setup, outperforming even the supervised model on LitBank.
 Given the strong performance of \emph{GPT-4 + spaCy H2S}, we evaluate the open-source LLMs in only this setting.
 We observe a wide gap between GPT-4 and the open-source models.
-Llama3-8B surpasses other open-source models on both datasets, whereas the larger Code Llama-34B underperforms on the end-to-end task.
-This contrasts with the findings of the idealized golden mention setting, which assesses purely the model's linking capabilities.
-The discrepancy between these results highlights the importance of evaluating in the realistic end-to-end setup.
+Llama3-8B outperforms other open-source models on both datasets in Micro-F1 and stays competitive with the larger Code Llama-34B in Macro-F1.
+However, this contrasts with Llama3-8B's significant lag in the idealized golden mention setting, which solely evaluates the model's linking capabilities.